-- Begin exercises 24 hours after surgery (straight leg raises, quad sets, heel slides, and ankle pumps) unless otherwise instructed - Discomfort and knee stiffness are normal for a few days following surgery it is safe and, in fact, preferable to bend your knee within specified limits (unless otherwise instructed by physician) - Complete exercises 3-4 times daily until your first post-operative visit your motion goals are to have complete extension (straightening) and 90° of flexion (bending) at your first post-operative visit unless otherwise instructed.
+- Begin meniscal repair home exercise program 24 hours after surgery unless otherwise instructed.
+You may come out of your brace ONLY when doing these exercises. - Discomfort and knee stiffness are normal for a few days following surgery it is safe and, in fact, preferable to bend your knee within specified limits (unless otherwise instructed by physician) - Complete exercises 3-4 times daily until your first post-operative visit your motion goals are to have complete extension (straightening) and 90° of flexion (bending) at your first post-operative visit unless otherwise instructed.
 You should be able to demonstrate a successful straight leg raise by your first post-operative visit. - Formal physical therapy (PT) or an advanced home exercise program will begin after your first postoperative visit

-EMERGENCIES
+EMERGENCIES\\

-For questions please contact our office at 816-233-9888.
+For questions please contact our office at 816-233-9888

-Contact Dr. Schaefer's team if any of the following are present:
+Contact Dr. Schaefer or his team if any of the following are present:

-- Painful swelling or numbress
+- Painful swelling or numbness

 - Unrelenting pain

 - > Fever (over 101° it is normal to have a low-grade fever for the first day or two following surgery) or chills

 - Redness around incisions

 - Color change in knee or leg

-- > Continuous drainage or bleeding from incision (a small amount of drainage is expected)
+- Continuous drainage or bleeding from incision (a small amount of drainage is expected)

-- > Difficulty breathing
+Difficulty breathing

 - Excessive nausea/vomiting

-If you have an emergency after office hours/weekend, contact our office to be directed to the on call physician If you have an emergency that requires immediate attention, proceed to the nearest emergency room.
+\\If you have an emergency after office hours/ weekend, contact the office to be directed to physician on call \\If you have an emergency that requires immediate attention, proceed to the nearest emergency room.